arduino-libraries/ArduinoBLE/docs/api.md

 ### `serviceCount()`

-Query the number of services discovered for the BLE device.
+Query the number of services discovered for the Bluetooth® Low Energy device.

 #### Syntax